 Use tax is computed on an annual basis.
 It should be reported on this line if not previously reported on Form ST-103.
-For more information regarding use tax, visit the Department's website at www.in.gov/dor/ or call (317) 232-0129.
+For more information regarding use tax, visit the Department's website at www.in.gov/dor/.

-Complete the worksheet below to figure the tax.
+Complete the worksheet on page 20 to figure the tax.
 If sales tax was paid to the state where the item was originally purchased, a credit can be taken against the Indiana use tax for an amount up to 7%.
 Show this credit on the worksheet.